railsuser2014/openobject-doc-book-en/3/3_7/accounting_workflow.rst

 --------------

 The system generates invoice proposals which are initially set to the \ ``Draft``\   state.
 While these invoices remain unconfirmed they have no accounting impact within the system.
-There's nothing to stop users creating their own draft invoices if they want to.
+There is nothing to stop users creating their own draft invoices if they want to.

-You can create draft invoice manually : Finantial Management / Invoices / Customer Invoices / New Customer Invoice
+You can create draft customer invoice manually using the menu :menuselection:`Accounting --> Customers --> Customer Invoices`.

-The information that's needed for invoicing is automatically taken from the Partner form (such as payment conditions and the invoice address) or from the Product (such as the account to be used) or from a combination of the two (such as applicable Taxes and the Price of the product).
+The information that is needed for invoicing is automatically taken from the Partner form (such as payment conditions and the invoice address) or from the Product (such as the account to be used) or from a combination of the two (such as applicable Taxes and the Price of the product).